-But why a Blog?, I hear you ask, and quite right too!
-After all, why should anyone be interested in anything I might have to say.
-Well, they probably won’t be, but it’s not as if it’s going to cost me actual money or anything, merely a bit of my time, so why not at least give it a whirl?
-I have to listen to what I say, so why shouldn’t other people.
+But why a Blog?
+I hear you ask, and well you may!
+After all, why should anyone be interested in anything I might have to say?
+Well, they possibly won’t be, but it’s not as if it’s going to cost me anything, merely a bit of my time, so why not give it a whirl?
+I have to listen to what I say all the time, so why shouldn’t others?
 (Sounds fair to me!)
 So here’s the deal!
-When the Lord found me and I got saved, I knew that he had called me to dedicate my life to helping others grow in Him and teaching them what His Word means.
-It was all very unorthodox in that I soon found myself outside the traditional church system, but it’s nevertheless still what He called me to do and I am still doing it some four decades later.
+When the Lord found me and I got saved, I knew that he was calling me to dedicate my life to helping others grow in Him and teaching them what His Word means.
+It all turned out somewhat unorthodox in that I soon found myself virtually completely outside of the traditional church system, but it’s what He called me to do and I am still doing it some four decades later.

 So hey, welcome to my world!
 If you think you’ve got a speck in your eye, man, you should see the Blog in mine!